This post may contain affiliate links.

 4 – You Have to Use Joint Bones to Make Bone Broth

 Nope, again!
-While joint bones (the legs) and duck feet are my preferred bones for making bone broth, I've also made bone broth with lamb necks and beef marrow bones.
+While joint bones (the legs) and duck feet are my preferred bones for making bone broth, I've also made bone broth with lamb neck, beef marrow bones, pork bones, and even the Thanksgiving Day turkey carcass.
+Whenever I have bones, I'm making bone broth.

 5 – Adding Garlic to Bone Broth will Make it Toxic to Dogs